Mood repair strategies

 Mood repair strategies offer techniques that an individual can use to shift their mood from general sadness or clinical depression to a state of greater contentment or happiness.
 A mood repair strategy is a cognitive, behavioral, and interpersonal psychological tool used to affect the mood regulation of an individual.
 Various mood repair strategies are most commonly used in cognitive therapy.
-They are commonly assigned as homework by therapists in order to help positively impact individuals who are experiencing dysphoria or depression.
+Homework may be assigned by a therapist.
 However, these tools can also be used for individuals experiencing temporary unwanted moods.
 Many factors go into the effectiveness of mood repair strategies on an individual ranging from the client's self-esteem to their experience with the strategy being used.
 Even the way the mood repair strategy is presented (either to avoid negative moods or to pursue positive moods) may have an effect on that strategy's ability to improve mood.